ayeuhugyu/PepperBot/notes.md

 - p/random buildidea
 - p/equipment (both of these are just too hard to maintain, deepwoken updates too often for me to give a shit (especially since i dont even play the game anymore))
 - p/force (two reasons: it's TOS questionable and i lowkey just didn't wanna bother remaking it; i might readd it later if theres enough demand for it)
+- p/playurl
+- p/queue (again, two reasons: music commands which use ytdlp and shit are TOS questionable, and it just doesn't feel very *pepperbot-ey.* i'm trying to make this bot more unique, which involves getting rid of stuff like this that is just either done better by other bots or is super ultra common)

 $SPLIT_EMBED$